 The CISAC Honors Program has drawn students from more than 21 different major departments and programs since its inception in 2000 and has an alumni network of 147 students through the class of 2013.
 Alumni consistently cite multiple strengths of the program, including inclusion of undergraduates in CISAC's vibrant intellectual environment, highly personalized attention from faculty, the program's unique focus wihin the university and beyond, and the program's interdisciplinary character.

-The CISAC Interschool Honors Program in International Security Studies provides an opportunity for undergraduates with strong academic records and interest in international security from all undergraduate schools and majors to receive Honors in International Security Studies.
+The CISAC Interschool Honors Program in International Security Studies provides an opportunity for seniors from all undergraduate schools and majors who have strong academic records and interest in international security to receive Honors in International Security Studies.
 Students are admitted to the program on a competitive basis.
 Two courses are prerequisites for admission: PS 114S (International Security in a Changing World) and MS&E 193 (Technology and National Security).
 The award of Honors is in addition to the student's major, which may be in any department or program.

 The Program has four central requirements: